 How to Find the Right Online Master's Cybersecurity Program

-- A degree in cybersecurity can lead to a fulfilling, lucrative career in fields such as business, homeland security, and forensics.
+A degree in cybersecurity can lead to in-demand careers in homeland security, digital forensics, and network security.
 Individuals with a background or interest in information technology, computer systems, and related topics can gain insights into how to keep data safe.

-- By earning an advanced degree, entry-level cybersecurity professionals enhance their existing knowledge and skills and can advance to leadership roles with higher earning potential.
-An online master's in cybersecurity covers advanced topics including digital forensics, ethical hacking, and risk management.
+By earning an advanced degree, entry-level cybersecurity professionals enhance their existing knowledge and skills and can advance to leadership roles with higher earning potential.
+An online master's in cybersecurity covers advanced topics in digital forensics, ethical hacking, and risk management.

-- Opportunities for individuals with a master's degree in cybersecurity include computer and information systems manager, cybersecurity consultant, and information security analyst.
-The BLS projects a 32% job growth rate for information security analysts from 2018-2028, indicating strong employment potential in the field.
+Opportunities for individuals with a master's degree in cybersecurity include computer and information systems manager, cybersecurity consultant, and information security analyst.
+The BLS projects a 33% job growth rate for information security analysts from 2020-2030, which is much higher than the 8% average.
+This indicates strong employment potential in the field.

-- What are some skills that may be learned in a cybersecurity master's program?
+What are some skills that students may learn in a cybersecurity master's program?

-- A master's in cybersecurity trains students to identify, analyze, prevent, and combat electronic security breaches and threats.
+A master's in cybersecurity trains students to identify, analyze, and prevent security breaches and threats.
 Students may find opportunities to specialize in computer and network security, governance and compliance, or information technology auditing.
-Learners also build transferable research, analytical, and problem-solving skills.
+Learners also build research, analytical, and problem-solving skills.